 The author still residing in Russia, writing finished about 2007.

-An early middle-aged head teacher meets two youngish Russian ladies and follows them back to Russia where he finds himself drawn into other people’s agendas and as with quicksand, the more he tries to extricate himself, as well as those who’ve become attached to him, the further enmeshed they all become.
-The killings have already started.
+A new head teacher meets two youngish Russian ladies in London and follows one back to Russia where he quickly finds himself drawn into other people’s agendas.
+As with quicksand, the more he tries to extricate himself, the further enmeshed they all become.
+Then the killings begin.

-The story moves to France, south of Paris and now even society is heading into a downwards spiral, courtesy of the powers-that-be; it gets so bad that this small ragtag must flee for their very lives in a fugitive chase across Europe, concealed by sympathetic citizens but suffering gruesome losses all the same, due to treachery from within their ranks.
+The story moves to France, south of Paris and now even society is heading into a downwards spiral, courtesy of the powers-that-be; the small ragtag of colleagues and lovers flee for their very lives in a chase across Europe, concealed by sympathetic citizens but suffering gruesome losses all the same, due to treachery from within their ranks.

-Initially back in Britain, the elected government falls to the shadow elite, Europe now a war zone; a large contingent flee to one of the dependencies but even that is bombed, they end up scattered across various islands, bombed out of existence one by one, until the surreal takes over and they find themselves under a hill called Megiddo.
+Initially back in Britain, the elected government now falls to the shadow elite, Europe now a war zone; a large contingent flee to one of the dependencies but even that is bombed, they end up scattered across various islands, bombed out of existence one by one, until the remnant flee again and seek protection under a hill called Megiddo.